By Clyde Hughes | AC JosepH Media

 “We’re trying to make this like, yes, Black lives do matter.
 They don’t just matter when the police are involved.
 Now [Eubanks’] son will never have memories of her mother.
 It’s been more than a month and not one arrest has been made.
 This is unacceptable.
 There’s video out there.
 This makes no sense.”

 Family and friends said Eubanks made friends quickly, had a knack of putting people at ease and you heard her coming before she would enter a room.

-“If you didn’t know Aaliyah and you walk in if you walked into a room, you would know Aaliyah pretty quick,” Muhammad said.
+“If you didn’t know Aaliyah and you walked into a room, you would know Aaliyah pretty quick,” Muhammad said.
 “Yes, she had a very big personality.
 She loved to play around.
 She loved to hang with her girlfriends.
 She loves taking care of her son.”

-Friend Shaniya Thompson said Eubanks was the type pf person you couldn’t help but be attracted to.
+Friend Shaniya Thompson said Eubanks was the type of person you couldn’t help but be attracted to.